asgerrud/CLI-ITU/README.md

 # CLI-ITU

-A command-line interface for all things ITU related.
+An command-line interface (CLI) for all things ITU related.

-This CLI currently allows you to:
+The CLI currently allows you to:
 - open ITU's platform (including individual LearnIT course pages)
 - canteen: see the menu and opening hours
-- wayfinding: find the location of every room, skybox, and facility
+- wayfinding: find the location of every room, skybox, and facility on Campus
 - Kattis commands (WIP)

+This project is open source.
+Any contributions by students, professors or other staff members at the IT University of Copenhagen are highly welcome.

 Powered by [OCLIF](https://oclif.io/)
 <br>